adrianp2021/SEI-Project-3/README.md

 * Modals for the TheoiScore, how to write a useful review.

 * From the UI perspective, ability to see the god by name rather than by id.

-## Assigning the workload

-As this the first major project as a team, assessing the workload inherent has been paramount to our approach; we all took advantage of this opportunity to solidify some of the technical notions and improved them.
-With regards to more complex tasks, we elected a collective approach, where all of us would centralise the efforts, so we could fully grasp and overcome the technical challenge together.
-This has been a common practice during the backend development, whereas the frontend allowed for more flexibility.
-Teamwork has been central to precluding the technical obstacles and allowed a faster and efficient way of finishing the product within the timeframe provided.
-As for my input, I was responsible for the landing page, the about page, as well as the pages/functionalities for registering and signing in and the overall styling.

 ## Bugs